intel/zephyr.js/docs/gpio.md

 can always provide an external resistor for this purpose instead.*

 The function returns a GPIOPin object that can be used to read or write the pin.

-### GPIO.openAsync

-`Promise<GPIOPin> openAsync(GPIOInit init);`

-See above for the format of the init object.

-This version of the open call is asynchronous and will complete the open action later and fulfill or reject the promise.
-The returned Promise object has then() and docatch() (should be renamed to catch soon) methods you can use to give a handler for the success and failure cases.
-This is based on ECMAScript 6 promises but some other functionality like all() is not available at this time.

 ### GPIOPin.read